vladislavglazkov/WinToImg/ReadMe.md

 The "WTI" package allows to run apps and capture its contents off-screen by maintaining and managing a hidden RDP session.

 # PREREQUISITES
-- Windows Server only
+- **Windows Server only**
-- RDS server should be serviceable and at least one additional license should be available
+- Local RDS host should be serviceable and at least one additional client license should be available

 # INSTALLATION
 - Run the WTI-Installer1.msi file from the package. **Important: installation must be run by a user privileged to create other domain users (it's not possible to run the installation as a standard user and pass UAC check later)**